lynx44/SigQL/README.md

 SigQL is a .NET ORM that uses code signatures as the query language.
 Defining only a method signature, the SQL query and object materialization is handled automatically without writing an implementation.

+    public interface IRepository
+    {
+	    // retrieve a record from the WorkLog table without writing the implementation public WorkLog Get(int id);
+    }

 The goal of SigQL is to enable developers quick and concise access to data by merging SQL directives into method signatures.
 It is capable of covering the most common use cases, and is not a full featured ORM.

 # Contents